marocraft/trackntrace/README.md

     - tnt.logging.default.output: is the output type forinstance the onely disponible type is json

-    - tnt.logging.default.applicationName: is a static variable that ,its value is the application name
+    - tnt.logging.default.applicationName: is a static field, its value is the application name

     - tnt.multithread.poolsize: is the number of thread that will be started

+    You can also add your own static fields such as applicationName, and yne can remove any field you want from the format

 3. Add the annotation @EnableTracknTrace to your main class: